Montagu Parker, 5th Earl of Morley: Biography

 Parker was the second son of Albert Edmund Parker, 3rd Earl of Morley, and was educated at Eton.

-He was commissioned into the British Army as a second lieutenant in the Grenadier Guards on 20 May 1899, and promoted to lieutenant on 29 January 1900.
+He was commissioned into the British Army as a second lieutenant in the Grenadier Guards on 20 May 1899, and was promoted to lieutenant on 29 January 1900.
 He served with the 2nd battalion of his regiment in the Second Boer War in 1900 and 1902, where he was wounded.
-After the end of the war, he was from June 1902 Aide-de-camp to Major-General Laurence Oliphant, in Command of the Potchefstroom District, returning home six months later in December 1902.
+After the end of the war, he was from May 1902 Aide-de-camp to Major-General Laurence Oliphant, in Command of the Potchefstroom District, returning home six months later in December 1902.
 Oliphant took the Command of the Home District from 1 January 1903, and selected Parker to continue as his ADC.
 He was later promoted captain, and retired from the army.

 Montagu Parker led the "Parker Expedition", which carried out excavations searching for treasure from Solomon's Temple between 1909 and 1911.
 The expedition was launched after Valter Henrik Juvelius convinced a group of upper-class Englishmen that he had discovered secret cyphers in the Bible which detailed the location of the Ark and other Temple treasures.
 They formed a syndicate named after their initials.
 It was known as the J.M.P.V.F.
 Syndicate from Juvelius, Millen, Parker, Vaughan and Fort.
 The syndicate secured the agreement of the Ottoman Imperial government for the project on the basis that the proceeds of any finds would be split 50:50 between the syndicate and the Ottoman government.
 Neil Asher Silberman described the expedition as "Conceived in folly, but planned with cunning, the Parker Mission had come to Jerusalem with a single goal: to locate and unearth the fantastic treasure of Solomon’s Temple buried beneath the Temple Mount."
 They concentrated their digging on the system of tunnels and shafts which had been explored by Sir Charles Warren fifty years previously including the Gihon Spring, the Siloam Tunnel, Warren's Shaft and the Pool of Siloam.
 One of the expedition members Cyril Foley wrote that Juvelius' ‘rendering of the Hebrew text denoted that the Ark of the Covenant could be found by working through underground passages from Gihon, which would lead us up to the mosque (of Omar)’.
 They dug in 1909, 1910 and 1911.
 In April 1911 they bribed the guardian of the Haram al-Sharif to let them dig in the Dome of the Rock.
 They were discovered and riots and disorder broke out.
 The expedition left Jerusalem determined to return as they believed that they were very close to finding the Ark.